Skip to main content

 How to save on Opdivo and Yervoy

-Opdivo and Yervoy are only available as brand-name medications.
+Opdivo and Yervoy are only available as reference (brand-name) medications.
+Lower-cost biosimilars aren’t available yet.
 But GoodRx can help you navigate ways to save on your prescription.

 The bottom line

-Opdivo and Yervoy are immunotherapy medications that can treat a variety of cancers.
-And when given together, they can work even better.
+Opdivo (nivolumab) and Yervoy (ipilimumab) are immunotherapy medications that can treat a variety of cancers.
+They can be administered by themselves, but when they’re given together, they can work even better to fight cancer.
 Opdivo and Yervoy are often helpful in treating cancer, but they can cause some serious side effects.
 To see if you're a good candidate for treatment for either medication, speak with your cancer specialist.

 why trust our exports reliability shield